MicrosoftDocs/WSL/WSL/user-support.md

 Once you have [enabled WSL and installed a Linux distribution from the Microsoft Store](./install-win10.md), the first step you will be asked to complete when opening your newly installed Linux distribution is to create an account, including a **User Name** and **Password**.

-- This **User Name** and **Password** is specific to your Linux distribution and has no bearing on your Windows user name.
+- This **User Name** and **Password** is specific to each separate Linux distribution that you install and has no bearing on your Windows user name.

-- Once you create this **User Name** and **Password**, the account will be your default user for the distribution and automatically sign-in on launch.
+- Once you create a **User Name** and **Password**, the account will be your default user for the distribution and automatically sign-in on launch.

 - This account will be considered the Linux administrator, with the ability to run `sudo` (Super User Do) administrative commands.